Global Learning XPRIZE awards $1 million each to final five teams

 The problem, of course, isn’t that kids around the world don’t have a good enough app — access to basic resources, teachers and other considerations are the real limitations.
 But that’s why the competition aims to create software that kids can use to teach themselves, off the grid and with no top-down help.

 A panel of independent judges whittled down the numbers, and semi-finalists got a month to shape up and present again; the 5 finalists selected are about to begin field testing.
 Thousands of tablets provided by Google, charged at solar stations made available for public use, will be the hardware platform.
-Matt Keller, who is leading the program, has been on the ground in the Tanzanian villages where they plan to perform the testing, identifying potential pain points.
+Matt Keller, who is leading the program, has been on the ground in the Tanzanian villages where they plan to perform the testing, identifying potential pain points and getting advice from locals on how to make the program effective.

 I’ll let XPRIZE do the describing in the bullet points below, since they’ve actually used and judged them, but each team also has their own video (linked in the name) describing the team and technique employed: